Who will be caring for my dog?

 But is Dogdayz a better option than boarding my dog in a private home?

 When Dogdayz take responsibility to care for your dog, it is not a part-time venture – it is our commitment to professional care 24/7.
 This means fully-supervised social activity and exercise throughout the day and a safe, secure environment at all times.
 It means constant care by experienced staff alert to the wellbeing and health needs of your dog.
 It means regular weekly vet checks and monitored compliance with the relevant industry Code of Practice.
-The reputation of Dogdayz, established over 17 years in current ownership, is your assurance.
+You won’t get that from a casual gig-based dog-minding service.
+The reputation of Dogdayz, established over 20 years in current ownership, is your assurance.

 What do I need to bring when my dog comes to Dogdayz?